ReadingAndThinking.com

 The book "Nine Stories" is the author's representative work.
 The book created by Salinger has no specific background, but the story of the book is very exciting.
 The story structure of the book is completed by the dialogue between the two people.

-After reading this book, it will convey to you how to do things better.
+After reading this book, will convey to you how to do things better.
 There are 9 articles in this book, each of which tells us that even the people closest to you know nothing about you, so don't lose hope in life.
 The author believes that the world of children is the real world, and the world of adults is something the author does not want to mention.

 He thinks that the world of adults is like a humble and terrible world.
 This book makes us think about our own lives through the characterization and description of 9 stories.
 I think this book is worth collecting.
 After reading it, you will have endless aftertastes and find your true self.